 We left the festival to go warm up.
 We snacked in a cafe for a while, and when we came out, it was still chilly, but the rain had let up, so we walked back to see some more shows.
 The next two I wanted to see weren’t there, apparently rained out, and the one we kept hearing was great was sold out.
 Some of the shows have admission prices to support the festival; the artists are all paid by the hat take.

 We stalled, playing games on our phone while waiting to see what the weather would do, and finally paid to enter the Busker Comedy Club.
 We watched two juggling acts in a row as the rain got worse.
 Zane and Degge were young guys with an old school vibe, and the Blingling Brothers were hip-hop themed.
 The host then did a sexy diabolo act and canceled the show, saying it wasn’t safe for the non-jugglers to work on a wet stage in the rain.
 Frankly, I was quite impressed the jugglers pulled it off.
 I was disappointed of course but by then so cold it was a relief.

-We found the bus stop no problem, but our bus was pulling away from it, and the driver wouldn’t even look at us as we begged him to let us on.
-We waited 30 minutes for the next bus, but that driver loved us, offering to turn up the heat and trying to chat us up about New York.
+We found the bus stop no problem, but our bus was pulling away, and the driver turned away as we begged him to let us on.
+We waited 30 minutes for the next bus, and that driver loved us, offering to turn up the heat and trying to chat us up about New York.
 It was a long ride with very few passengers, one of whom was white but had Maori facial tattoos.
-The driver detoured off the main road because of construction, and we got to see blocks and blocks of homes that were abandoned after the earthquake made them uninhabitable, reminding me of my last visit to New Orleans.
+The driver detoured off the main road because of construction, and we got to see blocks and blocks of homes that were abandoned after the earthquake made them uninhabitable.
+It reminded me of my last visit to New Orleans.

 Weather reports from the south are not good.
 We’re not sure what we’ll do next.